invopop/gobl.fatturapa/README.md

 ### CLI

 The command line interface can be useful for situations when you're using a language other than Golang in your application.

+In order to include the transmitter data, copy `.env.example` to `.env` and update the values to configure the application.

 ```bash
 # install example